axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

 <h1>Pacifist Lyof Nikolayevich</h1>
  <p>Tolstoy was a pacifist, but he could have been a Radical.</p>
  <p>Paficism emerges from a system as one of the many pointy things that stick out.
-But that is not the root of it.
-In <em>Confession</em> he pretty much said the (Orthodox) Christian system was close enough, but he addedd a lots of caveats.</p>
+But that is not the root of it.</p>
+ <p>In <em>Confession</em> he pretty much said that the (Orthodox) Christian system of his youth was close enough, but he addedd a lots of caveats.</p>

 <h1>Fiat Religions</h1>
  <ul>